strmlineapp-ux/agileflow/src/components/docs/design-system.md

     -   **Primary Color**: A vibrant, energetic orange (`#D8620E` or `hsl(25 88% 45%)`) used for key actions.
     -   **Accent Color**: A warm, golden yellow (`hsl(43 55% 71%)`) used in button hover gradients.

-- **Custom Primary Color**: Users can select a custom primary color using a color picker popover, which is triggered by a ghost-style palette icon button.
+- **Custom Primary Color**: Users can select a custom primary color using a color picker popover, as defined in the **Icon & Color Editing Flow** pattern.
 This custom color overrides the theme's default primary color.
 - **Primary Button Gradient**: Primary buttons have a special gradient effect on hover, which is unique to each theme.
 This provides a subtle but polished visual feedback for key actions.
 - **Text-based Button Hover**: For text-based buttons (like those on the login page), the hover and focus state is indicated *only* by the text color changing to the primary theme color.
 No background color is applied.